Quick Answer: Best Medicare Prescription Drug Plans

 - Specialty tier: High-cost prescription drugs

-Higher tiers mean you’ll make more expensive copayments.
-But you may qualify for a lower copayment for medications in a higher tier if you file an exception with your provider.
+The higher tiers typically mean you’ll face more expensive copayments or costs.
+You may qualify for a lower copayment for medications in a higher tier if you file an exception with your provider or if the actual drug company offers some options.

-Professionally-administered drugs may be covered under Original Medicare or Medicare Part A and B but these plans can help you save even more money on prescriptions.
+Professionally-administered drugs may be covered under Original Medicare or Medicare Part A and B but the prescription drug plans can help you save even more money on prescriptions.

 Quick note: If you’re currently enrolled in a Medicare Advantage plan that offers prescription drug coverage, the provider will terminate your policy if you join a Part D plan.
 Most Medicare Advantage policies include coverage for prescription drugs, so it wouldn’t make sense to carry both.